Ischaemic Affairs of the Heart

 • Always take the blood thinner medication to prevent the stents from getting blocked

 She then provided a detailed breakdown of what had happened.
-With the aid of a heart diagram from one of her brochures, she showed where my blockages were located: the 95% was almost the entrance to the Left Anterior Descending (LAD) Coronary Artery, with another 80% blockage a little further down.
-She told me I also had a few other less significant blockages, one at 70%, but they were in sub-arteries much further along, which at the moment didn't warrant intervention.
+With the aid of a heart diagram from one of her brochures, she showed where my blockages were located: the 95% was almost at the entrance to the Left Anterior Descending (LAD) Coronary Artery, with another 80% blockage a little further down.
+She told me I also had a few other less significant blockages, one at 70%, but they were in sub–arteries much further along, which at the moment didn't warrant intervention.

 I then waited for an hour until midday for my exit materials.
 Was given three copies of discharge papers, containing a medical summary of what happened, treatment and medication I needed to take.
 Was also given a bag of prescription medicines which looked like they would be sufficient for a week.